MWGitHub/SometimesSurvey/README.md

 1. Client goes on to the next prompt or hides regardless of result for better usability

 #####Survey Endpoints

 Private endpoints require authentication.
-Authorization not supported at the moment.
 More detailed information about endpoints [here][server-endpoints]

-The forms here are a high level version for conciseness and not all parameters are used in every operation.
-Query parameters such as start and count will be available in the retrieval routes.

-`/v1/surveys/items/{item_id}/events/impression`: POST to create an impression.
-`/v1/surveys/items/{item_id}/events/conversion`: POST to create a conversion.
-`/v1/surveys/items/{item_id}/result/{result_id}`: CRUD for results in an item with create and update being public.
+`GET auth /v1/items`: Retrieve all items.
-`/v1/surveys/items/{item_id}/status`:  Check if a survey should be shown for the given item.
+`GET auth /v1/items/{id}/`: Retrieve results matching the id `GET /v1/items/{id}/status`:  Check if a survey should be shown for the given item.
-`/v1/surveys/items/{item_id}/`: CRUD for items with all being private.
-`/v1/surveys/`: GET to retrieve all items, requires auth.
+`POST /v1/items/{id}/events/impression`: Create an impression for the item.
+`POST /v1/items/{id}/events/conversion`: Create a conversion for the item.

 #####Implementation Steps